 - Modelling and simulation like Monte Carlo technique.

 Once you’ve helped your risk owners identify the best approaches, you will further have to support them in carrying out the analysis using the techniques of their choice.

-4. Prioritise the risks
+4. Prioritize the risks

-You may also have to provide a quick lesson in how your prioritisation tool works.
+You may also have to provide a quick lesson in how your prioritization tool works.
 It could be as simple as a spreadsheet, but if you are using enterprise project management software then explain how to flag the priority of a risk in that.

 5. Identify risk response strategies